GIScience/gis-training-resource-center/content/en/Module_4/en_module_4_operation_maps.md

 name: en_30.30.2_changing_layer_style_1
 height: 400px
 ---
-Order the layers and navigate to the styling panel of the topmost layer
+Order the layers and navigate to the styling panel of the topmost layer.
 :::

 3. Change the symbology of the `Admin0` layer by opening the styling panel and navigating to the Symbology tab.